4 Day Puerto Rico Itinerary | The Perfect Caribbean Getaway

 On your last day in Puerto Rico, stay in a hotel by one of the local beaches.
 I recommend staying in either Condado or Isla Verde as there are many amenities in both areas.
 Relax by the beach, shop, or eat during your last hours of vacation.

-If you have time before your flight, I recommend eating dinner or lunch at Mario Pagán.
+For your last evening in Old San Juan, I recommend eating dinner or lunch at Mario Pagán.
 It’s a more high-end restaurant, but has delicious food options, and is a great way to top off the trip.
 Note: This is a pretty popular restaurant, so you should plan on making reservations at least a week early.

 What to Do if You Have More Time